-On January 21, 2013 Illinois Wesleyan University held its 9th annual Kind Day Teach-In.
+On January 21, 2013, Illinois Wesleyan University held its 9th annual King Day Teach-In.
 Below are the opening remarks by Professor James Simeone:

 That title is especially appropriate because this year the university has featured a cluster of courses organized around the theme of Making Human Rights Real.

-The teach-in is sponsored each year by Pi Sigma Alpha, the political science honor society, and by ARC, the Action Research Center.
-ARC is committed to partnering with groups in the community who work on social justice issues, and this year our program is co-sponsored by the Central Illinois chapter of the American Civil Liberties Union.
-The ACLU is also sponsoring a talk at 7pm tonight at the Normal Public Library, for those who do not have the day off and could not attend this teach-in.
+The teach-in is sponsored each year by Pi Sigma Alpha (the political science honor society) and by the Action Research Center (ARC).
+ARC is committed to partnering with groups in the community who work on social justice issues, and this year our program is co-sponsored by the Central Illinois chapter of the American Civil Liberties Union (ACLU).
+The ACLU is also sponsoring a talk at 7:00 p.m. tonight at the Normal Public Library, for those who do not have the day off and could not attend this teach-in.

 The effort of prison reform has a long way to go in Illinois, and we cannot simply rely on time to bring about change, but we must partner, organize, and act.
 This was the theme of King’s 1965 speech at IWU.
 Let me quote from that speech directly.